holo-q/hoho/ROADMAP.md

 	* Topological discovery by crawling LSP reference usage network
 * Some mouse support
 	* Ability to click head/tail of diffs to reveal additional lines of code for more context (anywhere in context, scrolling up and still usable while agent is working)
-* Intent detection
+* Intent Detection
 	* Use light models e.g. haiku to detect user requests
 	* "Commit everything" --> auto-insert git log
 		* This could be done with a scriptable trigger instead
-* Multiline paste should be automatically boxed in --- ... --- and separated with empty newlines above and below, leaving the caret on newline
 * Continuation
 	* Some models don't wanna keep going (gpt-5)
-	* Double tap enter to send a continuation prompt at random: "let's keep going", "let's roll", "keep it comin", "now we're on a roll", "lets rock n roll", "keep it groovin", "continuous on our way to the dancefloor"
+	* Double tap ENTER to send a continuation prompt at random: "let's keep going", "let's roll", "keep it comin", "now we're on a roll", "lets rock n roll", "keep it groovin", "continuous on our way to the dancefloor"
+	* Continuation hints
+		* After an assistant message, perhaps based on intent detection, a specific key is suggested to be pressed with a more clear hint message of what is to be continued:
+			* Auto-resume detection with hint
+			* Auto-hint on escape
+			* Auto-hint on error
+			* The keys may be 1/2/3/4/5/6/7/8/9 which have contextual meaning in normal mode
 * Shift-tab modes
 	* Normal:
 	* Plan: model cannot edit files, a prompt is injectd to specify that we're in planning mode